Tor1surphY/keywordPrompter/README.md

 # Keyword Prompter

-The *Keyword Prompter* is a server program based on a multi-thread TCP network service model with caching mechanism that can prompte similar words relate to the requirement from client.
+The *Keyword Prompter* is a server program based on a threadpool TCP network service model with caching mechanism that can prompte similar words relate to the requirement from client.

 *this README is more like a development note or a lenaring note*